Cantilever Gates vs Swing Gates: What’s the Difference?

 Consider Your Space

 Your available space often determines which gate type works best.
-Remember that pocket door comparison?
-A cantilever gate slides along your fence line, while a swing gate needs room to swing open.
-As one of our recent residential projects shows – we installed a cantilever gate because the homeowner had a pergola on one side and a narrow alley on the other.
-A swing gate wouldn’t work there.
+Remember the pocket door comparison?
+A cantilever gate slides along the fence line; a swing gate needs space to swing open.
+For one residential project, we used a cantilever gate because the homeowner had a pergola on one side and a narrow alley on the other — no room for a swing gate.

 Think About Size